RafaelLunaC/Melkart-Server/README.md

 ## NOTES
 - Spawn points are set only for events that are enabled by default, so be careful if you enable other events as they won't work properly.
 - Be careful when increasing the number of items since the map size and the amount of available points is far lower than Chernarus and this could affect server performance.
-- ContaminatedAreas are disabled by default, this can be modified in future versions depending on how the map design progresses.
-Of course the servers owners can modify it and contaminate any part of the map.

 Downloading and repacking this mod or its content is not allowed.
 Use Steam Workshop collections!